Questions and answers

 Do the children have to participate for the whole 4 hours in a day?

-As a local authority we have a duty to provide the 4 hours a day over 4 weeks in the Summer and 1 week at Easter and Christmas - this will be a collective effort across all our partners.
+As a local authority we have a duty to provide the 4 hours a day over 4 weeks in the Summer and 1 week at Easter and winter.
+This will be a collective effort across all our partners.
 So some may wish to offer shorter sessions throughout the day.
 It is up to us at East Sussex County Council to ensure the programme as a whole covers the 4 hours a day quota.

-The aim of this programme is that participating children would be able to attend every session.
+The aim of this programme is that participating children would be able to attend every session if they wanted to.
 However, we know that some will participate every day, and some may attend less frequently.
 And some eligible children will not attend at all of course, as it is completely optional.

 Why don’t free places cover the whole school holidays?